SHTOOLS/SHTOOLS/docs/pages/mydoc/fdoc/shslepianvar.md

 :   The spherical harmonic degree used to calculate the theoretical variance.

 `galpha` : input, real\*8, dimension (`lmax`+1, `kmax`)
-:   A matrix of Slepian functions obtained from `SHReturnTapers` or `SHReturnTapersM`.
+:   A matrix of spherical-cap Slepian functions obtained from `SHReturnTapers` or `SHReturnTapersM`.

 `galpha_order` : input, integer, dimension (`kmax`)
-:   The angular order of the Slepian functions in `galpha`.
+:   The angular orders of the spherical-cap Slepian functions in `galpha`.

 `lmax` : input, integer
 :   The spherical harmonic bandwidth of the Slepian functions.